mnlipp/VM-Operator/webpages/pools.md

 *Since 4.0.0*

-Not all VMs are replacements for carefully maintained individual PCs.
+Not all VMs are defined as replacements for carefully maintained individual PCs.
+In many workplaces, a standardardized VM configuration can be used where all user-specific data is stored in each user's home directory.
+By using a shared file system for home directories, users can login on any VM and find themselves in their personal environment.

-In many workplaces, a standard configuration can be used where user-specific data is kept in each user's home directory on a shared file system.
-In such cases, an alternative to providing individual PCs is to offer a pool of VMs and allocate them from the pool to users as needed.
+If only a subset of users require access simultaneously, this makes it possible to define a pool of standardardized VMs and dynamically assign them to users as needed, eliminating the need to define a dedicated VM for each user.

 ## Pool definitions